 2. The 1 hour Documentary Film

 The Volcano House also has a small cinema in which an insightful documentary film is shown in English every day on the full hour (other languages on request).
 The first show is at 10 am, the last one at 9 pm.
 Every show lasts one hour.
-Thus, the Volcano House is a great choice for a "late evening" activity or a rain alternative if the weather outside is not that great.
+Thus, the Volcano House is a great choice for an evening activity or a rain alternative if the weather outside is not that great.

 The film is made up of two documentaries, which each focus on a famous volcano eruption in Iceland.
 The first one is about a 1973 volcano eruption on Westman Island, which covered half the town in lava.
 The second, and perhaps most impressive one, is an Emmy-nominated film about the 2010 eruption of Eyjafjallajökull.